kleberrangel/tigerlinux.github.io/recipes/openstack/ceilometer-tips-and-tricks/RECIPE-ceilometer-tips-and-tricks.md

 So in conclusion, our guys at "Infrastructure project" has been using an average of 1.5920% of CPU Power and a maximun of 16 vpu's during all the timestamp we included in our queries.

-### Using scripting to get our data in an ordered way
+### Case 3: Using scripting to get our data in an ordered way

 We can use our openstack client tools to creativelly obtain some data from ceilometer.
 The following sample will give you some tips of how to use those tools to get the data you need in an ordered way: